News and events

 Stay up to date with the latest from Vision Norfolk.
 Check back regularly or follow us on social media for updates.

-Independent Living Technology Showcase For Vision Impaired People Taking Place In Great Yarmouth
+Guided Seafront Walks On Offer For Vision Impaired People In Great Yarmouth

-The summer 2025 edition of Magpie News has been published, featuring a round-up of our
+The spring 2026 edition of Magpie News has been published, featuring a round-up of our

 Please help us support people through sight loss